melodicore/dfxengine/handles/README.md

 * `orderedGroups` determines if groups within spaces should be ordered.
 Default is `true`
 * `orderedSubHandles` determines if subhandles within handles should be ordered.
 Default is `true`
 * `orderedTags` determines if tag handles within handles should be ordered.
 Default is `false`

+The default configuration is registered as a `@Component` for the [Injector](../injector) module and can be overridden with a method annotated with `@Component` that returns the desired configuration.

 ## [`Handled`](../handles-api/src/main/java/me/datafox/dfxengine/handles/api/Handled.java)